MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-troubleshooting.md

 ```

 The solution is to change a property of your requested Azure resource, or try a different location.

-## Error: Resource not found

-When the Azure CLI can't find the resource name or ID passed in a parameter value, it's usually because of one of these reasons:

-* The resource name or ID is spelled incorrectly.
-* The resource name contains special characters and isn't surrounded by single or double quotes.
-* The value being passed to a variable has unseen leading or trailing spaces.
-* The resource exists, but is in a different subscription.

 ## Error: SSLError "bad handshake...certificate verify failed" (Proxy blocks connection)